Artificial food dyes are responsible for the bright colors of candy, sports drinks and baked goods.

 Claims have been made that artificial dyes cause serious side effects, such as hyperactivity in children, as well as cancer and allergies.

-The topic is highly controversial and there are many conflicting opinions about the safety of food dyes.
+The topic is highly controversial and there are many conflicting opinions about the safety of artificial food dyes.
 This article separates the fact from fiction.

 What Are Food Dyes?